 The Criminal Defense Lawyer will then essentially begin preparing for a jury trial.
 Misdemeanor cases typically take about 6 months to resolve; felony cases will take about 12 months to resolve.
 Often, clients think there is only 1 court date per case.
 Au contraire!
-Most cases will involve about 3 to 12 court date, over the span of about a year.
+Most cases will involve about 3 to 12 court dates, over the span of about a year.
 And, it is very important to remain patient to resolve your case.
 Better outcomes usually result over a longer time.
-It is a bad idea to try and resolve a court date quickly.
-The prosecutor and courts would love for you to quickly enter and guilty plea and go away; this results in a permanent criminal conviction, which usually many years later, the person still very much regrets.
+It is a bad idea to try and resolve a case quickly.
+The prosecutor and courts would love for you to quickly enter a guilty plea and go away; this results in a permanent criminal conviction; often, many years later, the person very much regrets their earlier decision.
 Criminal convictions can have long term, broad, unforeseen consequences, which may affect employment, the ability to possess firearms, and housing opportunities.
-Lynne Torgerson always has an eye on how a particular case could affect her client’s future, and works to obtain results which are the least harmful to her client’s future.
+Lynne Torgerson always has an eye on how a particular case could affect her client’s future, and works to obtain results which are the most beneficial to her client’s future.

 So, after a Criminal Defense Lawyer is hired, the lawyer will draft, file and serve a formal request for discovery on the prosecutor.
 This is so the prosecution will send the Criminal Defense Lawyer the police reports, witness statements, medical records, photographs, audio recordings, video recordings, test results, and the like.
 Usually, all of this discovery costs money.
 The prosecutors usually charge around $20 for police reports, and then they also charge for each audio recording, video recording, DVD, CD, flash drive, etc. And, usually, the electronic discovery sent by the prosecution does not work.
 So, then a request for new electronic discovery is made, and this procedure usually causes the case to drag out longer for weeks and/or months.